 You might find yourself in a situation when a rather common task of making a contact form on the website that used to take several hours on previous projects becomes a week long assignment for the developers.
 It isn’t such a rare case when a decision to remove CAPTCHA or the desire to add unique animations to the form will (unexpectedly for the client) create a lot of additional work increasing the costs.

-As regards to web design, I believe this approach is devastating to the creative process in general and should never be applied to the magical flow of creativity.
+I believe this approach is devastating to the creative process of web design and should never be applied to the magical flow of creativity.